meissseli/Doks/README.md

 # Doks

 ## Info
 This is simple, mainly explanatory PHP library for accessing DOKS API.

+## Release notes
-This code is not provided by Suomen Tunnistetieto Oy.
-It has no warranty or support.
+This code is not officially provided or supported by Suomen Tunnistetieto Oy.
+It has no warranty.
+Since DOKS API and it's versioning can and will change in future, this code is in suspect to outdate.
+Suomen Tunnistetieto Oy will provide techical support for API integrations case-by-case, so please contact them for more detailed support and information.

 ## What is DOKS?
 DOKS is KYC-tool provided by Suomen Tunnistetieto Oy.
-See [here] (https://doks.fi) for more information.
+See [here] (https://finland.bisnode.fi/documentation/) for more information.

 ## Credentials
 In order to access DOKS API, you need credentials (account email and password).
 You must obtain these from organization that uses DOKS.